-The Portfolio paid the Adviser a fee equal to 0.90% of its average daily net assets (effective rate of 0.72% after fee deferral) for the fiscal year ended December 31, 2018.
-The Portfolio's Semi-Annual Report to Shareholders for the period ended June 30, 2018 contains a discussion of the basis of the Board of Trustees' determination to continue the investment advisory arrangement.
+The Portfolio paid the Adviser a fee equal to 0.90% of its average daily net assets (effective rate of 0.10% after fee deferral) for the fiscal year ended December 31, 2020.
+The Portfolio's Annual Report to Shareholders for the year ended December 31, 2020 contains a discussion of the basis of the Board of Trustees' determination to continue the investment advisory arrangement.

 The Adviser has contractually agreed, in the Expense Limitation Agreement, for a period of one year from the date of this Prospectus, to defer receipt of advisory fees and/or reimburse Portfolio expenses in order to limit Net Annual Portfolio Operating Expenses (exclusive of taxes, interest, brokerage commissions, acquired fund fees and expenses, and extraordinary items) to 1.30% of average daily net assets subject to later reimbursement in certain circumstances.
 In general, for a period of up to 36 months from the time of any deferral, reimbursement, or payment pursuant to the above-described contractual expense limitations, the Adviser may recover from the Portfolio fees deferred and expenses paid to the extent that such repayment would not cause the Net Annual Portfolio Operating Expenses to exceed the contractual expense limitation amounts set forth above, but any repayment will not include interest.
 The Adviser's recovery is limited to the lesser of the expense limitation at the time of the waiver and the time of recapture.
-The Expense Limitation Agreement can only be amended by agreement of the Adviser and the Independent Trustees to lower Net Annual Portfolio Operating Expenses and will terminate automatically in the event of termination.
+The Expense Limitation Agreement can only be amended by agreement of the Adviser and the Independent Trustees to lower Net Annual Portfolio Operating Expenses and will terminate automatically in the event of termination of the Investment Management Agreement by one of the parties, effective upon the effectiveness of such termination.
+Beginning on October 17, 2019, the Adviser, although contractually entitled to reimbursement under the Expense Limitation Agreement, has voluntarily agreed not to request reimbursement through October 31, 2021 after which it may seek reimbursement if permitted by the terms of the Expense Limitation Agreement.

-Portfolio Managers
+Portfolio Manager

-The Statement of Additional Information ("SAI") provides additional information about the portfolio managers' compensation, additional accounts that they manage, and ownership of shares in the Portfolio.
-The Portfolio is managed by co-portfolio managers.
-The portfolio managers work collaboratively in developing investment strategies and selecting securities.
-The portfolio managers are supported by Third Avenue's full complement of securities analysts.
+The Statement of Additional Information ("SAI") provides additional information about the portfolio manager's compensation, additional accounts that they manage, and ownership of shares in the Portfolio.
+The Portfolio is managed by a single portfolio manager.
+The portfolio manager is supported by Third Avenue's full complement of securities analysts.